Samsung Galaxy Note9: Design, specs, features, and pricing

 On the power front, the Note9’s battery is slightly upgraded from the Note8’s — it’s 4,000mAh compared to the latter’s 700mAh.
 It supports both Samsung’s Fast Wireless Charging and Adaptive Fast Charging tech, and lasts about a day and a half off a charge.

-Last, but not least, storage: The Note9 comes in 64GB and 512GB configurations, both of which have a microSD slot that supports cards up to 400GB.
+Last, but not least, storage: The Note9 comes in 64GB and 512GB configurations, both of which have a microSD slot that supports cards up to 512GB.

 Bluetooth S Pen